himsoklong/Vowel_Tuner/README.md

 # Vowel_Tuner
-This is a respository for the 2022-2023 Software Project (UE905 EC1) at IDMC (Nancy), under the supervision of Ajinkya KULKARNI, Esteban Marquer and Prof.Miguel Couceiro.
-The main objective of this project is building the application to help french learner to improve thier pronunciation.
+This is the respository for the 2022-2023 Software Project (UE905 EC1) at IDMC (Nancy), under the supervision of Ajinkya KULKARNI, Esteban Marquer and Prof. Miguel Couceiro.
+The main objective of this project is building an application to help French learners to improve thier pronunciation.

 ##Team member
 In this project involed by four students in M2 NLP:
--Soklong HIM
+- Soklong HIM
--Nora LINDVALL
+- Nora LINDVALL
--Maxime MÉLOUX
+- Maxime MÉLOUX
--Jorge VASQUEZ-MERCADO
+- Jorge VASQUEZ-MERCADO

 ## Abstract